Meal Planning for Beginners

 It may a seem a little dull, but Meal Planning is the No 1 thing you can do to save money and get your family eating right at the same time.

 Before we start, let me just say that there is no right or wrong way to meal plan.
 It simply comes down to doing what works for you and your family.
 There are a couple of things that are important to me when it comes to feeding my family: cooking fast, healthy food and sticking within my budget.
-This is the meal planning strategy that works
+This is the meal planning strategy that works for our family of 6.

 There are no coupon cutting, sale shopping or complicated flow diagrams here – There is no way I could stick to all that.
 This is a very basic, step by step guide on how to start menu planning for beginners wanting to eat real food and save money at the same time.